Compensation and refunds

 *Information is subject to change.
 Please check the latest train timetable before your trip.

-While London to Edinburgh (Waverley) trains are usually on time, delays or disruptions may occur due to weather, strikes, and other factors.
-Finding a train timetable for your trip from London to Edinburgh (Waverley) is easy with Train Journey Planner.
-Simply enter your departure and arrival stations to get a detailed schedule of available trains.
-Input your travel details to discover the best routes, connections, and train times.
+London to Edinburgh (Waverley) trains are generally punctual, but delays or disruptions can happen due to weather, strikes, and other factors.
+With Train Journey Planner, finding a train timetable for your trip is simple.
+Enter your departure and arrival stations to view a detailed schedule of available trains.
+Provide your travel details to find the best routes, connections, and train times.

 Yes, most trains on the route from London to Edinburgh (Waverley) are equipped with Wi-Fi.
 Passengers can also enjoy complimentary food, drinks, and power sockets for a more comfortable journey.
 Please note that the availability of these services can vary depending on the train company